wp-plugins/elastic-theme-editor/readme.txt

 * On the 'Themes' page, click the 'Delete' link next to your theme.

+= How do I adapt my theme to the Elastic framework? =

+* Tutorial coming soon!

+= Can I use the Elastic editor with my theme? =

+* An API to include and edit your theme inside the editor is in the works.

 == Changelog ==
+= 0.0.2.7 =
+* Typography panel now accurately depicts typography in theme
+* Default theme now em-based
+* Hooks API made more robust
+* PHP warnings from framework removed
+* Workflow changes to editor

 = 0.0.2.6 =
 * Typography still renders incorrectly.
 Will be fixed in next release.
 * New framework file structure implemented.
 Designed to be developer friendly—tutorial coming soon!